Dalton Pompey: Toronto Blue Jays

 On May 4, 2018, Pompey returned to the majors for the first time since 2016 in a game against the Tampa Bay Rays.
 On May 12, he was optioned down to the Triple-A Buffalo Bisons.
 In a May 29, 2018 game for Buffalo, Pompey suffered a partial tear of the ulnar collateral ligament in his left thumb, sustaining the injury sliding headfirst into third base.
 He did not appear in the majors again that year as he continued to rehab in the minor leagues.

 Before a March 21, 2019 spring training game, Pompey was pulled from the lineup after he hit his head on some bats at the top of his locker before the game.
 Pompey was diagnosed with a concussion and was placed on the injured list.
 On April 2, Pompey was transferred to the 60-day injured list.
 On July 23, 2019, Pompey was designated for assignment.
 He spent the remainder of the 2019 season in the minors and on November 4, 2019, Pompey elected free agency.

 Arizona Diamondbacks

 Pompey signed a minor league contract with the Arizona Diamondbacks on February 24, 2020.
-On May 22, 2020, Pompey was released by the Diamondbacks.
+He did not play in a game for the organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
+On May 22, Pompey was released by the Diamondbacks.